aurelia/aurelia/docs/user-docs/getting-to-know-aurelia/dependency-injection-di/README.md

 ```

 Note that `resolve` can only be used when there is an active container.
 In other words, it can only be used within a dependency injection context.
 An attemp to `new FormElementBase` will result in an error as there's no active container.
-Because Aurelia applications and its tests are mostly in the context of the dependency injection system, this constraint should not be an issue.
+Because Aurelia applications and tests are mostly in the context of the dependency injection system, this constraint should not be an issue.

 ### Other `resolve` usages